 Other Medical Liens

 Liens related to medical care are also applicable in other situations.
 For example, if the government pays any portion of your medical care, it can also assert a lien.
-This often occurs when the victim of a personal injury case receives care from programs like Medicare, Medicaid, and veteran’s benefits.
+This often occurs when an individual with a personal injury case receives care from programs like Medicare, Medicaid, and veteran’s benefits.
 These work slightly differently than a normal hospital lien, however.

 If you are injured at work, you may be able to receive workers’ compensation to cover your medical bills.
 However, if your injury was some third party’s fault, your workers’ compensation carrier may be able to receive reimbursement from the third party for your medical expenses.
 These situations are somewhat rare, and they can get complicated.
 A workers’ compensation lawyer can help you deal with these issues.